Designer Pär Engsheden receives Habit's Honorary Award

 Current exhibition at Nationalmuseum

-Pär Engsheden works primarily with couture and is the Royal Court Supplier.
-Right now he is presenting an exhibition at Nationalmuseum where the Nobel dresses that he created for the Swedish Academy's permanent secretary Sara Danius between 2015-2018, are on display.
-The exhibition is part of his research project at Beckmans where, based on the four dresses, he investigated what couture stands for in a contemporary context.
+Pär Engsheden works mainly with couture and is a Royal Court supplier.
+He is currently holding an exhibition at the Nationalmuseum , where the Nobel dresses he created for the Swedish Academy's permanent secretary Sara Danius between 2015-2018 are on display.
+The exhibition is part of his research project at Beckmans, where he has used the four dresses as a starting point to examine what couture stands for in a contemporary context.

 At Beckmans he has been working as a guest teacher and supervisor since the mid-90s and since 2013 as program manager at Mode and senior lecturer in fashion design.
 He himself joined Beckman's fashion line from 1988 to 1991 and was already known for his tailoring skills, extreme accuracy and penchant for classic elegance.